Important Global Message

-Miami-Dade County’s Endangered Lands Program’s (EEL) focus is the purchase and conservation of environmentally endangered lands.
+Miami-Dade County’s Endangered Lands Program’s (EEL) focus is the protection and conservation of environmentally endangered lands.

-Concerned about the continuing loss of pinelands and other natural areas, Miami-Dade County voters approved a two-year property tax in 1990 to fund the acquisition, protection and maintenance of environmentally endangered lands.
+Concerned about the continuing loss of pinelands and other natural areas, Miami-Dade County voters approved a property tax that was collected between 1990 and 1992 to fund the acquisition, protection and maintenance of environmentally endangered lands.
 The EEL Program identifies and secures these lands for preservation.

-The EEL Program and its partners have brought more than 18,350 acres of Environmentally Endangered Lands into public ownership since 1990.
-Additionally, the EEL Program manages nearly 3,000 acres of natural lands within Miami-Dade County Parks, for a total of more than 21,000 acres protected.
+The EEL Program and its partners have brought more than 20,700 acres of environmentally endangered lands into public ownership since 1990.
+Additionally, the EEL Program manages 2,800 acres of natural lands within Miami-Dade County Parks, for a total of more than 23,500 acres protected.

 For more information, email email@example.com.

 Read about five of the more significant purchases as part of the EEL Program.

 - Oleta River Corridor

 - Rockdale Pineland

 - South Dade Wetlands